Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/baking.rst

    Manually entering (or searching for) a previously saved (baked) computational directory and filename mask will switch the fluid flow and mesh deformation to use that which existed during the old bake.
-   Thus, you can re-use baked flows by simply pointing to them in this field.
+   Thus, you can reuse baked flows by simply pointing to them in this field.

 Baking processing time
    Baking takes a **lot** of compute power (hence time).